 I didn’t have any plans for the day, so I decided to do what I do best: lounge around and browse YouTube.
-And this led me to a very interesting documentary that I had to share with you all.
+This led me to a very interesting documentary that I had to share with you all.
 Released in 1993 and directed by Jacques Holender, the film is entitled Voodoo.
 Its premise is centered around the history of Voodoo in Haiti and how it challenged the religious supremacy of the Roman Catholic Church.
-Voodoo not only played a political role, but it is also the driving force behind a lot of popular Haitian music.
+Voodoo not only played a political role, but it was also the driving force behind a lot of popular Haitian music.

 - In 1503 the first of African slaves were brought to Haiti and forced to convert to the Catholic faith.

 - Some of the slaves escaped from the plantations to the mountains, unifying and organizing into camps against the Spanish; tribal differences put aside, the slaves found a way to worship together.

 - Voodoo has been mistakenly viewed as the “devil’s religion.”